 Potential Plus

-Our most able students often require a greater level of challenge and at times, more support.
-This department supports the school expectation that all learners make progress, become more effective learners and thus succeed.
+Our most able pupils often require a greater level of challenge and at times, more support.
+Heads of Department, Teachers and Teaching Assistants support the school expectation that all learners make progress, become more effective learners and thus succeed.

-At St Michael’s we are committed to ensuring all students are challenged and motivated to realise their own potential.
-This department is an integral part of the School’s broader development, to maximise inclusion of educational opportunity, for all students and is committed to providing an environment which challenges all abilities as well as the potentially more able students.
-This is provided through differentiated tasks during lessons, extra curricular provision, outside workshops and other varied and broad mediums.
+At St Michael’s we are committed to ensuring all pupils are challenged and motivated to realise their own potential.
+This is provided through differentiated tasks during lessons and extra curricular provision.